IBM/containerization-for-sap-s4hana/README.md

   soos-<nws4-sid>-np   NodePort   172.30.187.181   <none>        32<nws4-di-instno>:<node-port>/TCP   9m9s
   ```

-## Logging on to a container
+## Logging into a container

-You can easily logon to a container of your running SAP system by
+You can easily log into a container of your running SAP system by
 using the command `tools/ocp-container-login`.

 - To log into your ASCS container, use